Presentation by David Leslie and Meditation by Dr. Alejandro Chaoul

 With support from MasterWord Services, Inc.

-Live Sign Language interpretation will be provided.
+Live Sign Language interpretation provided.

 6-7pm Reception on the Plaza by Pat Greer's Kitchen